Charlotte Car Accident Lawyers

 Fortunately, the car accident lawyers at Riddle & Brantley have decades of experience countering these claims.
 We know the law in North Carolina and are ready to fight for you if we can.

 Injuries from Auto Accidents

 Motor vehicle accidents can be serious, and the consequences can be life-changing.
-Our experienced car accident attorneys have represented clients in Charlotte and across North Carolina who have suffered all types of injury, including:
+Our experienced car accident attorneys have represented clients in the city and across North Carolina who have suffered all types of injury, including:

 - Broken bones including fractures and compound fractures